 \subsection{A Maximum Correlation Objective}

 Motivated by the implicit objective of Cholesky identification, we can simply maximize the average correlation between the elements of $u=A^\prime\varepsilon$ and the corresponding elements of $\varepsilon$.
-In other words, we can drop the constraint imposed by the recursive ordering used in a Cholesky decomposition and simply maximize $\rho_w(A)=\sum_{i=1}^{n}\operatorname{corr}(u_{i},\varepsilon_{i})$.
-This defines an order- and scale-invariant identification scheme, which we label as OASIS (Order- and Scale-Invariant Scheme).
+In other words, we can drop the constraint imposed by the recursive ordering used in a Cholesky decomposition and simply maximize the average correlation, $\bar\rho(A)=\tfrac{1}{n}\sum_{i=1}^{n}\operatorname{corr}(u_{i},\varepsilon_{i})$.
+This defines an order- and scale-invariant reference rotation, which we label as OASIS (Order- and Scale-Invariant Scheme).

 More generally, we can maximize the weighted-correlation criterion for positive weights, $w_i>0$, for $i=1,\ldots,n$, where $u=A^\prime\varepsilon$.